Can I ask the solicitor who prepared the will if I am included as a beneficiary?

 I am not sure whether or not the will I am thinking of contesting has been lodged - how do I find out?

-In order to check whether or not a will has been lodged the Probate Registry of the Supreme Court have an index that can be searched by the public.
+In order to check whether or not a will has been lodged the Probate Registry of the Supreme Court has an index that can be searched by the public.
 This index is arranged by year and then by surname of the testator.
 As it can take some time for a will to be lodged you may need to periodically check this index.

 An application to contest a will under the Inheritance (Family Provision) Act 1972 (SA) must be made within 6 months of a grant of probate.